 - Pinch off 1-2 inches of the end of a stem to help the plant become bushier.

-- Trim plant after it flowers in the spring.
+- Trim the plant (never by more than 1/3) after it flowers in the spring.

 - In mild winter areas, rosemary lives year-round and can tolerate a little frost.
 In severe winter areas, move rosemary indoors during the winter if possible.